zyfsjycc/GoMARL/README.md

 # Code Instruction for GoMARL

-This instruction hosts the PyTorch implementation of "**Automatic Grouping for Efficient Cooperative Multi-Agent Reinforcement Learning**".
+This instruction hosts the PyTorch implementation of GoMARL accompanying the paper "**Automatic Grouping for Efficient Cooperative Multi-Agent Reinforcement Learning**" (NeurIPS 2023).
+GoMARL is a domain-agnostic method that learns automatic grouping for efficient cooperation by promoting intra- and inter-group coordination.

 The implementation is based on the frameworks [PyMARL](https://github.com/oxwhirl/pymarl) and [PyMARL2](https://github.com/hijkzzz/pymarl2) with environments [SMAC](https://github.com/oxwhirl/smac) and [Gfootball](https://github.com/google-research/football).
 All of our SMAC experiments are based on the latest PyMARL2 utilizing SC2.4.6.10.
+The underlying dynamics are sufficiently different, so you cannot compare runs across various versions.

 ## Setup